AmiliaSalva/SimpleAnsibleLab/README.md

 ## Introduction
 In today's rapidly evolving IT landscape, automation plays a pivotal role.
 Leveraging powerful tools and platforms can dramatically speed up tasks, ensure consistency, and reduce human error.
-In this lab, we took a deep dive into the world of automation using Ansible, orchestrated across multiple virtual servers on Linode.
-Let's highlight the technologies employed and outline the objectives of our lab.
+This lab is meant as a simple introduction, aiming to showcase just a glimpse of what you can achieve with Ansible.

 ## Objectives of the Lab:
   - **Introduction to Automation:** Demonstrate the importance and benefits of automation in the modern IT world.
 Showcase how tasks that traditionally took hours can be accomplished in minutes with a few scripts.